hobbbbies/my-drive/README.md

 ## 🔒 Security

 MyDrive uses **Supabase Row Level Security (RLS)** to ensure that users can only access their own files and folders.
-This is achieved by creating database policies that check the authenticated user's `auth.uid()` against the `owner_id` column in each table.
+This is achieved by creating database policies that check the authenticated user's `auth.uid()` against the `userid` column in each table.

 **Key points:**
 - Every file and folder record includes a `userid` field.
-- All read, write, update, and delete operations are restricted to the owner.
+- All read, write, update, and delete operations are restricted to the owner or users with share access.
 - Without a valid session or JWT, access is denied at the database level.
 - Even if an endpoint is exposed, RLS prevents unauthorized data access.